nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="wrong">

 No rental information will be added as the index of client is not provided in the command.
-Error details will be displayed in the result display box
+Error details will be displayed in the result display box.

 </box>